jjanvier/akeneo-pim-community-dev/src/Pim/Bundle/CatalogBundle/Elasticsearch/Filter/search_specification.rst

 SINCE LAST JOB
 """"""""""""""
-:Apply: Apply the GREATER THAN Operator with the Date of the Job
+:Apply: Apply the GREATER THAN Operator with the date of the last execution of the job

 SINCE LAST N DAYS
 """""""""""""""""
-:Apply: Apply the GREATER THAN Operator with the N previous day
+:Apply: Apply the GREATER THAN Operator with the date corresponding to the Nth previous day

 Data model
 ~~~~~~~~~~